Track Your Home's Energy Usage with Home Assistant

 Smart plugs handle single appliances you want to track on their own: a chest freezer, a server rack, or an EV charger plugged into a standard outlet.

 The Shelly EM3 is the practical starting point for most people.
-At about $45, it handles three-phase setups and runs on your local Wi-Fi with no cloud.
-It also ships with a mature native Home Assistant integration.
-That gives you power, voltage, current, and cumulative energy sensors out of the box.
+It handles three-phase setups, runs on local Wi-Fi with no cloud, and ships with a mature native Home Assistant integration.
+You get power, voltage, current, and energy sensors out of the box.

-The Emporia Vue Gen 3 is the right pick if you want circuit-level detail without paying IotaWatt prices.
+The Emporia Vue Gen 3 gives circuit-level detail without IotaWatt prices.
 Its 16-sensor kit covers a typical panel.
-It now supports a fully local API, which kills the cloud dependency of earlier generations.
+A fully local API now drops the cloud link that earlier models needed.

 The IotaWatt is the gold standard for precision.
-Its ±0.5% accuracy, open-source firmware, and solid local web API make it the pick for billing-accurate reports.
-It costs more.
-For solar owners tracking feed-in credits down to the cent, that extra accuracy pays for itself.
+Its ±0.5% accuracy, open-source firmware, and local web API make it the pick for billing-accurate reports.
+For solar owners tracking feed-in credits to the cent, that accuracy pays for itself.

 The Sense monitor takes a different tack.
-It runs machine learning on the high-frequency waveform of your main feed.
-It then tags single appliances by their electrical “fingerprint.”
-Results are impressive when they work.
-Still, the detection is probabilistic, the device is cloud-only, and at $299 it is a steep buy-in.
+It runs machine learning on the waveform of your main feed and tags appliances by their electrical “fingerprint.”
+Results impress when they work.
+Still, the detection is only a guess, the device is cloud-only, and $299 is a steep buy-in.

 A Safety Note on CT Clamp Installation

 Working inside a breaker panel is dangerous.
-The main lugs (the thick cables entering at the top of the panel from the utility) carry line voltage.
+The main lugs, the thick cables entering the top of the panel from the utility, carry line voltage.
 No breaker protects them.
-They stay live as long as utility power is on, even with your main breaker switched off.
+They stay live whenever utility power is on, even with your main breaker off.

-If you are not at ease working around live conductors, hire a licensed electrician.
+If you are not at ease around live conductors, hire a licensed electrician.
 The CT clamps themselves are low-voltage and safe to handle.
-Putting them in place, however, means reaching past or near the live main lugs.
-In many regions, opening the main panel also needs a permit.
-Check local rules first.
+Fitting them, though, means reaching past the live main lugs.
+Many regions also require a permit to open the main panel, so check local rules first.

-If you do go ahead yourself: work slowly, use insulated tools, and don’t touch the main lugs or bus bars.
-Think about rubber gloves rated for the panel voltage.
-Snap the CT clamps around the conductors before you wire them into the monitor.
-Mount the monitor itself outside the panel or in a safe enclosure.
+If you go ahead yourself: work slowly, use insulated tools, and don’t touch the main lugs or bus bars.
+Wear rubber gloves rated for the panel voltage.
+Snap the CT clamps around the conductors before wiring them to the monitor, and mount the monitor outside the panel.

 Setting Up the Home Assistant Energy Dashboard

-Once your hardware is in place and its sensors show up in Home Assistant, the Energy Dashboard takes about ten minutes to set up.
+Once your hardware’s sensors show up in Home Assistant, the Energy Dashboard takes about ten minutes to set up.
 Go to Settings → Energy to open the wizard.

 The wizard splits energy sources into four buckets: Grid Consumption, Grid Return (solar feed-in), Solar Production, and Battery Storage.
 For a basic setup, you only need Grid Consumption.

-The key idea: the Energy Dashboard needs sensors that report cumulative energy in kilowatt-hours (kWh), not live power in watts.
-Your Shelly EM3 exposes both.
-Pick the energy entity (kWh) rather than the power entity (W).
-If your device only exposes a watt sensor, you need a helper to convert it.
+The key idea: the dashboard needs sensors that report energy in kilowatt-hours (kWh), not live power in watts.
+The Shelly EM3 reports both.
+Pick the energy entity, not the power entity.
+If your device gives only a watt sensor, a helper converts it.

 The integration helper (or its YAML form, riemann_sum_integral) does the conversion: